Hollow Fibre Membrane Cassettes

 Several modules are installed within a stainless steel frame (termed “cassette”), which incorporates manifolds for permeate extraction and aeration, thus minimizing the number of connection points required to install the membrane filtration system.

 |Membrane geometry||–||Hollow fiber (reinforced)|

 |Membrane fibre diameter||mm||1.0 mm (ID) / 2.0 mm (OD)|

 |Membrane nominal pore size||µm||1.0 mm (ID) / 2.0 mm (OD)|

 |Maximum operating pressure||bar||-0.6 (during filtration), +1.0 (during backwash)|

 |Cassette frame material||–||Stainless Steel AISI 316L *|

 Advanced Cleaning Techniques

-The high concentration of biomass within an MBR creates a challenging environment for efficient filtration.
-The PCI Membrane Bioreactor therefore incorporates various cleaning techniques to minimise the build up of material upon the membrane surfaces and therefore maintain optimum performance.
+The high concentration of contaminants within the membrane filtration tank creates a challenging environment for efficient membrane filtration.
+Therefore, PCI Membranes’ HF Series incorporates various cleaning techniques to minimise the build-up of material upon the membrane surfaces, maintaining optimum filtration performance.
 This reduces operating costs and the need for aggressive chemical cleaning of the membranes, thus extending their life.